 In this article we’ll look at these two ways to manage projects and a hybrid model that combines the best of both.

 Waterfall is the most popular traditional project management methodology.
 Its phased and sequential linear progression executes static phases in a logical order.
 It has:

 - Requirements that are set up-front – making planning more straightforward, reducing flexibility.

 - A clear, formal roadmap for the entire project – increasing control and allowing methodical record keeping and documentation.
 Making Waterfall projects susceptible to expensive time, cost, and quality scope creep.

 - Stakeholder buy-in – they know what to expect as the project develops, however they are not involved throughout the process and often change their requirement.

 - Academic foundation – PMI certified.

 Agile project management is a value-driven approach specifically designed to address the challenges of project failure.
-Agile removes the complexity of delivering the whole project at one final point, by breaking the project down into short iterations that are identified, developed and tested frequently.
-It helps you to repeatedly deliver accurate, high-priority, high-quality and within budget solutions:
+Agile removes the complexity of delivering the whole project at one final point, by breaking the project down into short iterations that are identified, planned, developed, tested and delivered frequently.
+Project teams take feedback and use it to refocus and adapt the project to what the business ‘now’ requires.
+This helps you to repeatedly deliver accurate, high-priority, high-quality and within budget solutions: